Criminal Justice

 Outcomes

-- Apply criminal justice theories to a variety of real-life problems within complex organizations.
+- Students will apply criminal justice theories to a variety of real-life problems within complex organizations.

-- Evaluate the effectiveness of organizational policy in professional practice.
+- Students will evaluate the effectiveness of organizational policy in professional practice.

-- Develop strategies for improving systemic communication within and between criminal justice agencies.
+- Students will develop strategies for improving systemic communication within and between criminal justice agencies.

-- Integrate research methodology central to the field of criminal justice.
+- Students will integrate research methodology central to the field of criminal justice.

 Career Outlook